Wants to Meet Up

 Me, teach? hm....I could help you with Portuguese or pratice Spanish and German with you.
 I also love giving (and of course receiving) massages!

-I'd love to learn how to knit and learn empowerment techniques for pocs.
+I'd love to learn how to knit and some empowerment techniques for pocs.

 We could also pratice analogic or digital photography, meditation, yoga and some contact dancing.
 Oh yes, I'd love to know more about permaculture!